-William Smith Muir probably found work using his weaving skills.26 It was men that did the weaving27 in those years and he had the experience needed to put the long warp threads on a loom.
-Nauvoo was a place where the people usually made locally whatever they used, although factory cloth was in the stores and getting cheaper.28 William would have worked on building the Nauvoo Temple, because

-Jonathan Campbell, Jr.
+1844 William Smith Muir probably found work using his weaving skills.
+It was men that did the weaving in those years and he had the experience needed to put the long warp threads on a loom.
+Nauvoo was a place where the people usually made locally whatever they used, although factory cloth was in the stores and getting cheaper.
+William would have worked on building the Nauvoo Temple, because men donated every 10th day in labor on temple construction.
+It is possible that William could have worked on the temple together with another of our Nauvoo family members, Jonathan Campbell, Jr.

 In early 1844, Jonathan Campbell, Sr.'s son, Jonathan Campbell, Jr., was the first of the Campbell family to respond to the Church's call for all Mormons to come to Nauvoo.
 Jonathan Junior moved into Nauvoo with his wife Charity and their four children, Aboil [or Abial] (7), Nephi (5), Emma Lucinda (3) and Alma (new born).

-Jonathan Campbell rented property and had a small cabin on the southern edge of Nauvoo, 31 not far from Joseph Smith's homestead and the Red Brick Store (see Map 2).
+Jonathan Campbell rented property and had a small cabin on the southern edge of Nauvoo, not far from Joseph Smith's homestead and the Red Brick Store (see Map 2).
 The property they leased was near where the Stone Arch Bridge was later built.
 They farmed and had a garden.
 He worked for local people and also helped build the Nauvoo Temple.

-During this same spring of 1844, newly baptized Hezekiah Thatcher moved his family 32 to Macedonia, Hancock County, Illinois (previously called Ramus - see Map 1).
+1844 During this same spring of 1844, newly baptized Hezekiah Thatcher moved his family to Macedonia, Hancock County, Illinois (previously called Ramus - see Map 1).
 It was about 20 miles east of Nauvoo.
-In April 1844, his family is mentioned in the Macedonia Branch records.33 There he became a member of the Macedonia militia company and went to Nauvoo to help guard that city during the anti-Mormon unrest in Hancock County.
+In April 1844, his family is mentioned in the Macedonia Branch records.
+There he became a member of the Macedonia militia company and went to Nauvoo to help guard that city during the anti-Mormon unrest in Hancock County.
 He was guarding Nauvoo on June 27, 1844 when Joseph Smith and his brother Hyrum were martyred at Carthage (the Hancock County seat).

-When Jonathan Campbell heard about the martyrdom, he frantically headed for Carthage.
+1844 When Jonathan Campbell heard about the martyrdom, he frantically headed for Carthage.
 Hezakiah Thatcher saw the bodies of Joseph and Hyrum as they were brought back to Nauvoo.
 They and the Muirs grieved with the rest of the saints as they worried about what would happen to the Church now that their Prophet and Church President was gone.
 They pondered what to do next for their families and the Church.